Animal physiotherapists help animals that have undergone medical and surgical treatment to recover through a process of rehabilitation

 - Exercising animals and carrying equipment can be physically challenging and therefore the job requires a good level of fitness.

-At the moment, animal physiotherapy is not a protected title, so a variety of training routes are available.
+Currently, animal physiotherapy is not a protected title, so a variety of training routes are available.
 Regardless of the route you take, the job requires higher education training.
 However, you can choose what level of qualification you would like to study for.

 Make sure you check which professional bodies you would like to join, as they'll often have the minimum education prerequisites for membership.
 Joining organisations before completing your training is advised, as they provide excellent networking opportunities as well as advertise upcoming jobs.
 Many organisations offer reduced membership rates for students.